shred/flattr4j/README.md

 * Also runs on Android
 * JSP tag library for inserting static and javascript Flattr buttons
 * Helps through the OAuth authentication process at Flattr, no OAuth knowledge is needed
-* With Maven, Gradle and Spring support
+* With Maven and Gradle support
 * Stable and mature code base, started in 2010

 ## Usage